jcfranco/dev-summit-2017-widgets-deep-dive/slides/index.md

 - Prerequisites
 - How we got here
 - Our development lifecycle
-- Development challenges
+- Widget development challenges
-- Widget API Design Tips
+- Widget API Design considerations
 - Porting 3.x => 4.x tips
 - Tools we use
 - Resources